|Estimated completion time: 22 minutes.|

 Meth is a white powder that is sometimes made into a pill or rock.
 Meth powder can be eaten or snorted up the nose.
 Like cocaine and heroin, it can also be mixed with liquid and injected into your body with a needle.
 Crystal meth is smoked in a small glass pipe.

 Meth at first causes a rush of good feelings, but then users feel edgy, overly excited, angry, or afraid.
 Meth causes many problems.
 It can make your body temperature so hot that you pass out and could die.
 If you look at pictures of meth users, you will notice how quickly the drug ages them.
 Teeth become stained, break, and rot.
 As the teeth go bad the mouth looks sunken.
-Meth users burn a lot of energy and don’t eat well, which leads to weight loss and a sickly appearance.
+Meth users burn a lot of energy and don’t eat well, which leads to degeneration and a sickly appearance.
 The skin turns dull, and sores and pimples that won’t heal are common.
 Meth use can quickly lead to addiction and cause cognitive or emotional problems that don’t go away or that come back again even after you quit using.
 For instance, some users feel, hear, or see things that aren’t there and think that people are out to get them.

 This is a dangerous drug that should be avoided at all costs.